sharvaridesh/event-women-in-ai-hackathon/README.md

 > * A personalized job recruiter; or,
 >* Something of your own imagination!
 >
-> Your solution must run in Python, demo with a single Jupyter notebook or Gradio app, and use Milvus (any deployment type) or Zilliz Cloud as the underlying vector database.
+> *Your solution must run in Python, demo with a single Jupyter notebook or Gradio app, and use Milvus (any deployment type) or Zilliz Cloud as the underlying vector database.*
 >
->You are restricted to using foundation models under 15B parameters and may use agentic steps in your RAG pipeline.
-Free credits from our sponsors are available for embedding and foundation model inference.”
+>*You are restricted to using foundation models under 15B parameters and may use agentic steps in your RAG pipeline.
+Free credits from our sponsors are available for embedding and foundation model inference.*

 > [!NOTE]
 > We provide suggested RAG applications, datasets, models etc. to give some structure to your starting point.
-Although, we want to emphasize that these are only suggestions - follow your creativity and passions!
+Although, we want to emphasize that these are only suggestions - follow your creativity and passion!

 ## Submission Instructions
 Your chosen team lead submits your team's project via their fork of this GitHub repo.

-1. 9.30am - 10am: Have your team lead submit to the Discord channel your,
+* 9.30am - 10am: Have your team lead submit to the Discord channel your,
     * team's name and members;
     * forked GitHub repo address for code submission; and,
     * link to a copy of the final presentation template on Google slides.
-2. 10am - 5.30pm: Hack, hack, hack!
+* 10am - 5.30pm: Hack, hack, hack!
 Submit your code via pushes to your forked GitHub repo throughout the day.
 > [!IMPORTANT]
 > Ensure your final code is submitted before 5.30pm!
-3. 5.30pm - 6pm: Finalize your presentation slides saving to your copy of the Google slides template.
+* 5.30pm - 6pm: Finalize your presentation slides saving to your copy of the Google slides template.
-4. 6pm - 7.30pm: Each team presents their project.
+* 6pm - 7.30pm: Each team presents their project via Jupyter notebook or Gradio app.
-5. 7.30pm - 8pm: Judges announce results!
+* 7.30pm - 8pm: Judges announce results!

 ## Judging Criteria